ovn-controller(8) OVN Manual ovn-controller(8)

 the chassis would anyway need to monitor most of the

-overhead of conditions processing, especially for server
+the overhead of conditions processing, especially for

-workloads need to be reachable from each other.
+where all workloads need to be reachable from each other.

 NOTE: for efficiency and scalability in common scenarios